 - a.
 Quartermaster Project: While an Able Sea Scout, plan, develop, and demonstrate leadership to others in a service project that is helpful to any religious institution, school, or your community.
 The project plan must be approved by your Skipper and ship committee and approved by the council or district advancement committee before you start.
 This service project should involve your ship and at least one other group.
 You must use the Quartermaster Leadership Service Project Workbook, No. 420-011, to document your work.
 Note: The Quartermaster project is separate and distinct from a youth's Eagle Scout service project. - b.
 Officer: Serve as a ship officer for at least six months. - c.
-Quartermaster Cruise: Take command of a vessel with a crew of not less than four Sea Scouts for at least 40 consecutive hours, including two nights.
+Quartermaster Cruise: Take command of one of more vessels crewed by not less than four Sea Scouts (e.g., four single occupant vessels or a single vessel with four occupants) for at least 40 consecutive hours, including two nights.
 You must delegate and supervise all duties.
-During the cruise complete the following: File a float plan; inspect the vessel for required equipment; supervise all menu preparation; prepare the boat to get underway with a proper checklist approved by the adult leaders; anchor, dock, and maintain course by commands to the helmsman; remain underway for an extended period during darkness; and discuss appropriate nighttime running procedures.
-While underway, perform the following drills: man overboard, damage control, abandon ship, fire, collision, and any other drills used by your ship.
-During this cruise no substantial errors may be committed.
+Prior to departure, create a trip plan and receive approval from your ship's Skipper.
+If your boats are transported to the water, inspect all vessels, with an adult leader, and evaluate whether they are adequately secured for transportation prior to departure.
+In addition, prior to the trip, complete the following: file a float plan, inspect the vessel(s) for required equipment; supervise all menu preparation; prepare the vessel(s) to get underway with a proper checklist approved by the adult leaders; launch, anchor, dock, and maintain course by commands to the helmsman appropriate for your vessel(s); remain underway for an extended period during darkness if your vessel has running lights; and discuss appropriate nighttime running procedures.
+While underway, perform safety and rescue drills appropriate to your boat(s), such as capsize, person in the water, towing vessels, damage control, abandon ship, fire, collision, and any other drills used by your ship.
+During this cruise no substantial errors may be committed